cloudify-cosmo/docs.getcloudify.org/content/trial_getting_started/introduction_to_blueprints/writing_blueprint.md

 ## Relationships

-In the previous Hello World example, we saw how we can model a single node type and execute its lifecycle operation through a blueprint definition.
+In the previous Hello World example, we saw how we can model a single node type can execute its lifecycle operation through a blueprint definition.
 In this example, we will add a NodeJS calculator application as another node type which will be contained in the http web server from the previous example.

 We will fetch this application from a Git repository by calling [app_scripts/create.sh](https://github.com/cloudify-community/blueprint-examples/blob/master/introduction-to-blueprints/app_scripts/create.sh) as part of the _create_ lifecycle event: